The Important Value of Finding Quietude, a Time to Reflect and Renew

 There were times when I wandered off the path, but I was always brought back.
 Every detour taught me something I needed to learn.
 This pilgrimage of discovering who I am in the light of God—that intimate, unfolding relationship—has been worth the pain and the challenges that have shaped me.

 God is no sugar daddy who removes our challenges.
-This loving Higher Power doesn't always make things easy, but because God believes in us, we can be tested to gain strength of character and mettle.
-We are encouraged and invited to lay down our burdens.
+This loving Higher Power doesn't always make things easy, but because God believes in us, we are sometimes tested and pruned.
+In that process, we gain strength of character and mettle.
+God loves us the way we are, but loves us so much, he doesn't leave us the way we are.

 If you feel drawn to this kind of healing—letting go of what no longer serves you, healing and transforming old wounds, and reconnecting with your sense of purpose and belonging—I would be honored to walk alongside you.
-You do not have to do this work alone.
-Healing unfolds in safe, compassionate spaces.
-This is the heart of my work.

 Healing begins when safety is restored.